skellis46/slipbox/possible benefits of somatic practices.md

 - "the potential to question and critique the dominant social discourse and practices of neo-liberal societies, in which the life of people is increasingly subject to control, surveillance and regulation"[@fortin-2017-looking p.146] -- Fortin mentions 4 others in same paragraph
 - "that through somatics we can exercise individual and collective agency within the constraints of neo-liberal societies, which tend to underestimate social inequalities.
 Actually, social somatics is expanding into what some call ‘politicized somatics’."[@fortin-2017-looking p.148]

+- note the basic list of benefits/changes in [[practice of somatic movement education and therapy]]

 ## JDSP V1.1

 ### Editorial [@whatley-2009-editorial]